Epictetus/IProcess/README.md

 ## License

-Barney is released under the LGPL.
+Barney is released under the Lesser GPL(LGPL).
-You are free to **use** this library in free or commercial software, and license that software however you want, but as soon as you modify the library itself, you must share your changes under the same license. :)

 ## Install